Passion and Purpose

 Shorts

-Ashley may barely be getting her feet wet in the world, but she's already shared a few nuggets of wisdom with HerCampus, Marías at Sampaguitas, and the Filipino American Woman Project podcast.
-She has also done live readings for the Poets in Pajamas series, 2020 Filipina Fest hosted by FilAm Arts, Sunday Jump's Open Mic, and an interview with Eric Koester, founder of New Degree Press.
+Ashley has shared a few nuggets of wisdom with HerCampus, Marías at Sampaguitas, and the Filipino American Woman Project podcast.
+She has performed her poetry for the Poets in Pajamas series, the 2020 Filipina Fest hosted by FilAm Arts, and featured for Sunday Jump, Tuesday Night Cafe, Palms Up Academy, and the Ugly Mug, and many other spaces in LA, NYC, Baltimore, and Paris.

-Ashley is an open book, so feel free to hit her up about MHoR, random academia, thoughtful movies, other amazing publications, captivating TV, soulful music, Catholic school life (a 12-year veteran), being a creative, how art heals, sex education, systemic & systematic injustices, institutional racism, intersectional feminism, etc. etc.
+Ashley is an open book, so feel free to talk to her about poetry (Fernando Pessoa, Mary Jean Chan, and Charles Bukowski), solo travel, TV shows (Bojack Horseman), Catholic school life (a 12-year veteran), US foodways and history (pink donut box thread), systemic & systematic injustices, equity in education, institutional racism, intersectional feminism, etc., etc.